Western Command (India)

 Western Command is a Command-level formation of the Indian Army.
 It was formed in 1920.
 It was disbanded following its demotion to an independent district and eventual merge with Northern Command to form the North-western Army.
 It was re-raised in 1947 following the transfer of Northern Command HQ to Pakistan.
 Until 1972, it was responsible for India's border with Pakistan in the North and West and the Chinese border in the North.
 The Command HQ is located at Chandimandir, Haryana, about 5 km east of Panchkula-Chandigarh.

-Lieutenant General Manoj Kumar Katiyar is the GOC-in-C: he took over on 1 July 2023.
+Lieutenant General Pushpendra Pal Singh is the present Western Army Commander since 1 April 2026.

 History

 Pre-Independence

 The Presidency armies were abolished with effect from 1 April 1895 when the three Presidency armies of Bengal, Bombay, and Madras became the Indian Army.
 The Indian Army was divided into four Commands: Bengal Command, Bombay Command, Madras Command and Punjab Command, each under a lieutenant general.

 Between 1904 and 1908, the Bombay Command was renamed as the Western Command.
 In 1908, the four commands were merged into two Armies: Northern Army and Southern Army as recommended by then Commander-in-Chief, Indian Army Lord Kitchener.
 This system persisted until 1920 when the arrangement reverted to four commands again: Eastern Command, Northern Command, Southern Command and Western Command.

 In 1937, Western Command was downgraded to become the Western Independent District commanded by a major general.
 In April 1942, the Western Independent District was absorbed in the Northern Command which itself was re-designated as North Western Army.